ikonopistsev/stomptalk/README.md

 ```
 > If the request body is large, the on_body method will be called multiple times.

-You can see example of integration at [stompconn](https://github.com/ikonopistsev/stompconn).
+You can see example of integration at [stompdemo](https://github.com/ikonopistsev/stompdemo) or [stompconn](https://github.com/ikonopistsev/stompconn).

 ## Pure C using